daos-stack/daos/docs/user/multi-user-dfuse.md

 ## Recommended use-case

-Persistent multi user dfuse instances make sense on login nodes to allow permanent access to DAOS for multiple users without the overhead of spinning up per-user instances on login. it allows better use of kernel resources, is easier to administer and more flexibile than per-user dfuse processes.
+Persistent multi user dfuse instances make sense on login nodes to allow permanent access to DAOS for multiple users without the overhead of spinning up per-user instances on login.
+It allows better use of kernel resources, is easier to administer and more flexibile than per-user dfuse processes.